kiosion/dotfiles/README.md

 - [Program configs](#program-configs)

 ### My DE config
-Currently, I don't use a DE as such, but simply use a tiling WM (window manager) plus a hotkey daemon and status bar.
+Currently, I don't use a desktop environment, just a tiling WM plus a hotkey daemon and status bar.
 #### [bspwm](https://github.com/baskerville/bspwm)
 My current WM is bspwm, however I plan on switching to [XMonad](https://github.com/xmonad/xmonad) and will include those config files here as well once I do!